mmischell/bios-611-project/README.md

 In this project, I explore the Nutrition, Physical Activity, and Obesity -- Behavioral Risk Factor Surveillance System dataset provided by the CDC (https://chronicdata.cdc.gov/Nutrition-Physical-Activity-and-Obesity/Nutrition-Physical-Activity-and-Obesity-Behavioral/hn4x-zwk7).
 This dataset contains responses to questions about diet and physical activity stratified by geographic and demographic information for adults in the US for the years 2011-2020.

-Questions I explore include: How do different states experience obesity and its risk factors?
-Are there groups of states with similar behaviors relating to nutrition and exercise?
-How has their weight status changed over time?
-Has the grouping changed over time?
+Questions I explore include whether there are groups of states that have similar patterns related to weight status and obesity risk factors, and if this changes over time.

 A copy of the dataset is included in the source_data directory.